duneroadrunner/SaferCPlusPlus/index.md

 Types declared as shareable should also not have any `mutable` qualified members that are not protected by a thread-safety mechanism.

-(Mis)using `us::TUserDeclaredAsyncShareableObj<>` to indicate that a user-defined type is safely shareable when that type does not meet these criteria could result in unsafe code.
+Using `rsv::TAsyncShareableObj<>` to indicate that a user-defined type is safely shareable when that type does not meet these criteria could result in unsafe code, and wouldn't be prevented by the type system.
+Safety enforcement is reliant on a companion tool like [scpptool](https://github.com/duneroadrunner/scpptool).

-### TUserDeclaredAsyncShareableAndPassableObj
+### TAsyncShareableAndPassableObj

-Many objects that qualify as safely [shareable](#tuserdeclaredasyncshareableobj) or [passable](#tuserdeclaredasyncpassableobj) between threads qualify as both.
+Many objects that qualify as safely [shareable](#tasyncshareableobj) or [passable](#tasyncpassableobj) between threads qualify as both.

 usage example: ([see below](#async-aggregate-usage-example))